EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 ### Allocation Revolver and Free Revolver
 * Allocation Revolver rotates a dedicated CAS index on every request
 * Free Revolver rotates a dedicated CAS index on every request
+* Distribute access between allocated and freed CAS indexes
-* In the simultaneous Free request, the CAS is accessed in a distributed manner (reduce the lock conflict problem)
+* CAS is distributedly accessed for allocation requests and simultaneous free requests (reduce the lock conflict problem)
 * Do not transfer thread execution right

 ## Reserver mechanism